-Steam turbines are heart of power plant, they are the devices which transform thermal energy in fluid to mechanical energy.
-In this video lecture working of steam turbine is explained in a logical manner.Summary of above lecture is given below.
+Steam turbines are the hearts of the power plants, they are the devices which transform thermal energy in fluid to mechanical energy.
+In this video lecture working of steam turbine is explained in a logical manner.A detailed webpage version of the video is given below.

 Energy Absorption from fluid - Role of Rotor Blades

 When high energy fluid (high pressure and high temperature) passes through series of rotor blades, it absorbs energy from fluid and starts rotating, thus it transforms thermal energy in fluid to mechanical energy.

 |Fig.1 Rotating blades of turbine helps in transforming thermal in fluid to mechanical energy|

 |Fig.3 Fluid flow around airfoil cross sectioned blade induces a high pressure (P) and low pressure(P) on blade surfaces|

 This pressure difference will induce a resultant force in upward direction, thus making the blade rotate.
 So some part of fluid energy will get transformed to mechanical energy of blade.
 Before analyzing energy transfer from fluid to blade, we will have a close look at energy associated with a fluid.

 A flowing fluid can have 3 components of energy components

 - Kinetic energy - Virtue of its velocity

 - Pressure Energy - Virtue of its pressure